grab/engineering-blog/_posts/2024-10-30-reduced-memory-cpu-usage-grabx-sdk.md

 GrabX is Grab's central platform for product configuration management.
 It has the capacity to control any component within Grab’s backend systems through configurations that are hosted directly on GrabX.

-GrabX clients read these configurations through an SDK, which they install.
-This SDK reads the configurations in a way that's asynchronous and eventually consistent.
+GrabX clients read these configurations through an SDK, which reads the configurations in a way that's asynchronous and eventually consistent.
 As a result, it takes about a minute for any updates to the configurations to reach the client SDKs.

-However, we wanted to design a way that would optimise CPU and memory usage.
 In this article, we discuss our analysis and the steps we took to reduce the peak memory and CPU usage of the SDK.

 ## Observations on potential SDK improvements

 Our GrabX clients noticed that the GrabX SDK tended to require high memory and CPU usage.
 From this, we saw opportunities for further improvements that could:

 - Optimise the tail latencies of client services.
-- Allow our clients to use their resources more effectively.
+- Enable our clients to use their resources more effectively.
 - Reduce operation costs and improve the efficiency of using the GrabX SDK.
 - Accelerate the adoption of GrabX by Grab’s internal services.